ymap/sorbet/website/docs/error-reference.md

 end
 ```

-In this case, it is possible to directly call `include` on the the singleton
+In this case, it is possible to directly call `include` on the singleton
 class of `EXPRESSION`, but it should be done with **utmost caution**, as Sorbet
 will not consider the include and provide a less accurate analysis (see also
 [#4002](#4002)):